uci-uav-forge/uavf_2024/scripts/README.md

-# This directory is for Python nodes.
+# This directory is for running Python nodes.